 The PharmacoInformatics research group is devoted to the development and application of computational methodologies in the area of drug design and development.

-Nowadays, computational methodologies are widely applied in many steps of the drug discovery and development; from the structural modeling of a pharmacological target to the prediction of the ligand binding affinity.
+Nowadays, computational methodologies are widely applied in many steps of drug discovery and development; from the structural modeling of a pharmacological target to the prediction of the ligand binding affinity.
 However, in the vast majority of cases the limitations of current technology allow us only to obtain approximate representations of the complex biological phenomena that are the focus of interest in the development of new drugs.

 Main Publications with IMIM